 District 67 Food Services

-If you have questions or comments about the lunch program, please contact Anne Simons, Quest Food Services, at 847-604-7476.
+If you have questions or comments about the lunch program, please contact the onsite Manager from Quest Food Services (located at DPM for all District 67 schools) at 847-604-7476.

 A Food Service Advisory Council, consisting of parents and District 67 staff, meets regularly to monitor the food service program.
 If you are interested in serving on this committee, please contact Anne Simons, Food Service Director, 847-604-7476.